-You probably think that if I have hybrids, then I don’t need woods.
+You probably think that if I have hybrids, then I don’t need fairway woods.
 That may be partially true but, woods and hybrids are two different clubs.

 Woods have wider soles, heavier heads, and longer shafts than hybrids.
 Because they usually have stronger lofts than their same numbered hybrid cousins, you can expect lower ball flight, less spin, and more distance from the wood.